BaReinhard/Android-Root-Boot-Animation-Writer/README.md

 * All tested functionality was done on Blu R1 HD 16GB / 2GB w/ Amazon Ads (Ads Removed)
 * Bootanimations created from Bhootie App on Google Play Store
 * Gif Uploads were created in Inkscape and Gimp

-## NOTICE:
-I am not responsible for any damages that these scripts cause for your device!
-Use at your own risk!!!

 ## Usage: